DigitalContentDeveloper/challenge1/README.md

 # Introduction
-This test contains challenges for both frontend and backend speciality.
+This test contains challenges for both front-end and back-end.
-You may choose to focus on whichever areas best demonstrate your expertise and experience.

-For example, if you are more comfortable with backend, databases, APIs, etc. you may choose to simplify the presentation logic in favour of an elaborate backend design.
+Please make sure the back-end tasks are throughly completed to the best of your ability.

+The Front-end tasks are an ***OPTIONAL*** opportunity to demonstrate any front-ends skill you feel make you a valuable candidate.
+If you do not attempt the front-end tasks, this ***WILL NOT*** be considered a detriment to your capability in any way.

 The questions are quite open, and you are encouraged to extend them to best demonstrate your skills and knowledge.

+Non-solutionary aspects of your code such as testability, documentation and version control management will also be assessed.

-Data and assets required for the rpoblem can be found in the [/data](/data) and [/assets](/assets) folders of this repository.
+Data and assets required for the poblem can be found in the [/data](/data) and [/assets](/assets) folders of this repository.

 The choice of technologies used for this challenge is up the individual, but consider the following preferred solutions: